Falina Sinopah Artworks

 About the Artist and Artwork

-Falina Sinopah Lintner is an emerging oil painter from the area of Glacier National Park, Montana.
+Falina Sinopah Lintner is an emerging oil painter born and raised in the area of Glacier National Park, Montana.
 Falina shares moments worth living in a place worth loving, in the language she knows best.
 With intimacy and authenticity, Falina captures moments from a life in the wild with paintings made both on scene and in the studio.
-Falina’s paintings are stylistically themed by energetic gesture, resonant lighting, vibrant use of color, conscious use of scale, confident pleasure in mark-making, dynamic composition, and a sense of veneration for her subjects.
+Falina’s paintings are stylistically themed by energetic gesture, resonant lighting, bold use of color, and evident pleasure in mark-making.

-Falina carries her handmade miniature pochade box along on all her hikes and climbs as well as daily outings to both remote and familiar areas, often in Glacier National Park.
+Falina carries her handmade miniature pochade box along on all her hikes and climbs as well as regular outings to both remote and familiar areas.
 She finds the journey to the vistas to be an integral part of the process to center her into a fit state to complete this challenging art form.
-She works with oils on small 3x5 or 5x7 pre-toned carton paper to paint directly from life without sketching.
-This deliberate practice is performed to gain mastery of effortless observation and painting.
+She works with oils to paint directly from life on small, 3x5, 4x6, or 5x7, pre-toned carton paper.
+This deliberate practice is performed to gain mastery of effortless observation and mark-making.
 Falina focuses on what IS and attempts to translate it directly to paint in order to encapsulate a moment that she had the privilege to be truly present for.
-Falina’s body of plein air work and its method inform both her lifestyle and her studio work.

-Falina has received an abundance of value from a life lived ethically exploring public lands.
+Falina has received an abundance of value from a life lived ethically exploring wilderness.
 She believes the visual language is the most clear and authentic way she knows to share her experiences and sentiments.
-She hopes that by making her artwork accessible to others, they too will share in the benefits she has received from these moments and in her passion to protect these places.
+She hopes that by making her artwork accessible to others they too will share in the benefits she has received and in her passion to preserve these places, their inhabitants, and value in living a mindful life within them.